JPatel87/locks-of-lush/README.md

     * If the admin user chooses to edit a service - they will be directed to a "Edit service" page.
     * The "Edit service" form pre-populates with all of the initial service details.
     * The same incomplete/error/success messages and redirects apply as the "Add service" page.
-    * At the end of the form the user is given the option to confirm or cancel the edit.These options are useful as they serve as an additional safety measure to prevent the admin user from making a change they do not intend to.
+    * At the end of the form the admin user is given the option to confirm or cancel the edit.These options are useful as they serve as an additional safety measure to prevent the admin user from making a change they do not intend to.

 * Delete service
     * If the admin user chooses to delete a service - they will be directed to a "Delete service" page.